 Residents obtain real-life pediatric practice experience by choosing from a range of opportunities, from small practices to larger groups with multiple locations as a part of their continuity clinic experience or as a private practice elective.
 Residents are paired with preceptors who are faculty members who exhibit an exceptionally strong interest and aptitude for teaching.
 Residents experience how doctors and staff provide comprehensive medical care in the reality of today's health care marketplace.
 Depending on the practice, the resident gains familiarity with families with and without insurance, with a variety of social backgrounds and might have their own schedule.
 Through this experience, the resident gains insight into billing, office management and financial considerations in private practice.

 The Inova Cares Clinic for Children provides pediatric care for the underserved population in a multicultural setting.
 Approximately 22,000 visits occur annually.
 Residents play an integral role in the care of these patients, the majority of whom are immigrants from across the globe.
-Most families are Spanish speaking; however, a proficiency in Spanish is not required due to the availability of Spanish speaking staff and translator phones.
+Most families are Spanish speaking; however, a proficiency in Spanish is not required due to the availability of Spanish-speaking staff and translator phones.
 Residents work with public health workers, social services, health educators, and nursing staff to address the medical and psychosocial needs of these patients.
 Approximately one third of our residents choose to do their continuity clinic at this location, and all of our residents spend one block there per year.
-The ICCC moved to its new beautiful location in 2008 and got electronic medical records in 2010.

 Subspecialty pediatrics is obtained through a number of required and elective rotations.
 The curriculum in each subspecialty emphasizes the ambulatory aspects of the practice.
 Residents gain experience in the evaluation of complex patients while acquiring insight into the appropriate use of subspecialty referrals.
 This experience enhances the quality of collaboration between primary care physicians and subspecialists.
 Residents have the opportunity to rotate in any pediatric subspecialty, at our hospital or as away electives.